mohammedzmar/flaskapi_task/README.md

 # flaskapi_task
 # BookStore Flask API
 This is a simple RESTful API built with Flask to scrape book data from a website and manage it using a SQLite database.
-It demonstrates web scraping, database integration, and REST API development in Python.
+It demonstrates web scraping, database integration, and REST API development.

 ---